kcanamar/code-every-day/log.md

 **Thoughts**: This was a real thinker for sure, the initial problem took me some time to understand what it was asking me to do.
 Solved it so that was a win, but then I went after the bonus part of the challenge to make the space complexity O(1) that was much harder.
 I tired for a while and went to google for help to understand how to achieve this as I had no idea, I found that [IndecisionTree](https://leetcode.com/problems/build-array-from-permutation/discuss/1315926/Python-O(n)-Time-O(1)-Space-w-Full-Explanation) had a great solution in python explaining the process.
 I then looked up solutions on Euclidean Division JavaScript solutions to see how to apply what I had just learned.
 Leading me to a solution by [RinatRezyapov](https://leetcode.com/problems/build-array-from-permutation/discuss/2294854/JavaScript-Space-O(1)-Euclidean-division).
-I must say that learning about euclidean division was fascinating and [Elliot Nicholson](https://www.youtube.com/watch?v=7KLyGdPy7ns) has a great video sieres explaining this concept.
+I must say that learning about euclidean division was fascinating and [Elliot Nicholson](https://www.youtube.com/watch?v=7KLyGdPy7ns) has a great video series explaining this concept.

 **Link to Work**: [leetcode](https://leetcode.com/kcanamar/)
 ## Day 7: August 25, 2022